renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-With this configuration, the executable command for `@angular/core` will look like this
+With this configuration, the executable command for `@angular/core` looks like this:

 ```bash
 npm ci --ignore-scripts